applicaster/developer.applicaster.com/book/ui-builder/ios/RootMenuPlugins.md

 ##### Helper Classes

-Root menu plugin can use helper classes that helps to use generic behaviour for all menu plugins.
+Root menu plugin can use helper classes that help to use generic behaviour for all menu plugins.
 Such classes will be described bellow

 ######ZappAppConnector
 This library provide bridge between application and plugin.
 It can be used to get any information from plugin.